Headers

 General headers include all response headers except the ones that are broken out into the CORS and Caching cards.
 Inside this block, entries are sorted by a small built-in priority list so the most commonly inspected headers surface first: content-type, content-length, content-encoding, date, server, connection.
 Any header not in this list appears below those six in the order the server returned it.

-The table below lists frequently encountered headers as examples — it is not the full priority list, and you may see many other headers depending on what the server returns.
+The table below lists frequently encountered headers as examples.
+It is not the full priority list, and you may see many other headers depending on what the server returns.

 | Header | Description |